-Dalhousie Law School administers a very generous scholarship and bursary program.
-Well over 60% of the students enrolled at Dalhousie Law School receive some sort of financial support from programs administered by the School.
+Schulich School of Law administers a very generous scholarship and bursary program.
+Well over 60% of the students enrolled at Schulich School of Law receive some sort of financial support from programs administered by the School.
 Besides entrance and in-course scholarships, discretionary awards and bursaries are offered annually to students with financial need.
 Eligible students may apply for discretionary awards and bursaries in October, when application forms and information are distributed.
-More detailed information on scholarships and bursaries can be found in the section on Awards on page 140 of the calendar.
+More detailed information on scholarships and bursaries can be found in the section on Awards on page 142 of the calendar.

-Funding may also be available for students who are Mi'kmaq or Indigenous Black Nova Scotians and who are part of Dalhousie Law School's Indigenous Black and Mi'kmaq (IB and M) Initiative.
-For further details, please see the description of the IB and M Initiative on page 42 of this calendar.
+Funding may also be available for students who are Mi'kmaq or Indigenous Black Nova Scotians and who are part of Schulich School of Law's Indigenous Black and Mi'kmaq (IB and M) Initiative.
+For further details, please see the description of the IB and M Initiative on page 45 of this calendar.